Oridi24/Python-Activities/README.md

 **To demonstrate proficiency in:**

-* Data analysis
+- Data analysis
-* Applied statistics with Python and Mastery of the Python scientific stack (NumPy, Pandas, Matplotlib, SciPy)
+- Applied statistics with Python and Mastery of the Python scientific stack (NumPy, Pandas, Matplotlib, SciPy)-
-* Effective data visualization
+- Effective data visualization

 ## *Repository Contents*